 For California residents, a listing of Live Scan locations can be found at http://ag.ca.gov/fingerprints/publications/contact.php.

 For out-of-state residents, hard cards should be taken to a qualified technician trained in fingerprint-taking techniques.
 Some law enforcement agencies provide this service.
 In addition, telephone yellow page directories and web searches may list fingerprinting services.

 I was fingerprinted by my employer, school, or other state agency.
 Do I still need to submit fingerprints to the CBA even though my present employer (school, other state agency) already required me to be fingerprinted?

 Unfortunately, yes.
 By law, confidential fingerprint information is specific only to the requesting agency, and therefore, it is a misdemeanor for agencies to share confidential fingerprint information (Penal Code section 11142).

 I am renewing my license in an inactive status.
 Do I have to be fingerprinted to renew inactive?

 No. The fingerprint requirement will be waived if you renew your license in an inactive status.
 If, however, at a later date you seek to convert your license to an active status, you will need to submit fingerprints.

 For California residents, the CBA requires that you retain a copy of the completed Request for Live Scan Service as proof of completion for at least three years.
-For out-of-state residents, the CBA requires you to retain a receipt evidencing submission of the hard cards for at least three years.

 What will happen if I do not submit fingerprints to the CBA?